 Norway probably has the largest offer of Northern Lights hotels in the world.

 The options are endless depending on your location, budget, and preferences.
 My favorite lodging option is the Eliassen Rorbuer cabins on the Lofoten Islands; it’s impossible to forget the night we spent watching the Aurora from our fisherman-hotel cabin.

 You can find more in-depth information in our article on the best Northern Lights hotels in Norway.

 For more information, check out our article on the best time and places to see Northern Lights in Norway.

-Alaska is the best place to see the Northern Lights in the United States.
-That doesn’t mean that you can’t see the Northern Lights in other US states, but Alaska is the state with the highest chances of seeing the Aurora.
+Fairbanks, Alaska, is the best place to see the Northern Lights in the United States.
+That doesn’t mean that you can’t see the Northern Lights in other US states or areas in Alaska, but this is the accessible city with the highest chances of seeing the Aurora.

 However, since Alaska is the “ go-to” option, here are the best places to see the Northern Lights there:

 - Anchorage: It’s the largest city in Alaska in terms of population and one of the locations that offers the most options for seeing the Aurora in the USA.
 There are many commercial flights, and it’s the easiest place to plan your Northern Lights trip to Alaska.

 - Denali: The most famous national park in Alaska is one of the best places for seeing the Aurora away from the light pollution of the cities.
 You’ll also have plenty of activities to do during the day, depending on the time of the year.

 Alaska is also a very popular destination for Northern Lights Tours, like this Northern Lights and arctic circle tour in Fairbanks or this 6-hour dinner and Northern Lights tour.

 This city offers a wide range of Northern Lights and winter activities and some of the best Northern Lights hotels in the world.

 The chances of seeing the Northern Lights in Finland change drastically from the south to the north of the country.
 To increase your chances, the further north you go, the more likely you’ll be to see the green Lights.

 These would be the best places to see the Northern Lights in Finland: